Analysis of NTRK Alterations in Pan-Cancer Adult and Pediatric Malignancies: Implications for NTRK-Targeted Therapeutics

 NTRK fusions have proven highly responsive to targeted therapy; NTRK inhibitors have produced previously unforeseen responses in patients with these fusions, including those with some of the most aggressive cancers.
-A recent study - Analysis of NTRK Alterations in Pan-Cancer Adult and Pediatric Malignancies: Implications for NTRK-Targeted Therapeutics - analyzed both fusions and non-fusion NTRK alterations in over 13,000 solid tumors.
+A recent study analyzed both fusions and non-fusion NTRK alterations in over 13,000 solid tumors.
 The team wanted to determine both the prevalence of these alterations and their pattern of occurrence – which of them tend to appear together, and in which cancers.
 I spoke with Dr. Okamura, one of the study’s authors, about his team’s findings:

 Me: In addition to fusions, which we now know are clinically actionable, you screened these tumors for other NTRK aberrations – which were far more prevalent, but haven’t proven to be druggable.
 Why are NTRK fusions so much more responsive to targeted therapy than other NTRK abnormalities?